 The minimum period of residence is two four-month terms of full-time attendance at the University of Alberta.
 Length of Program The time required to complete the MSc program will vary according to the previous training of the applicant and the nature of the research undertaken; however, an average of 18-24 months is normally required.
 The maximum time permitted is four years.
-195.10.3 The Degree of MEng The Department offers MEng degrees in Chemical Engineering, Process Control, Materials Engineering, and Welding Engineering.
-Program Requirements For the Master of Engineering program, ★30 in courses, including ENGG 600, plus an engineering project equivalent to ★3 must be completed.
+205.11.3 The Degree of MEng The Department offers MEng degrees in Chemical Engineering, Process Control, Materials Engineering, and Welding Engineering.
+Program Requirements For the Master of Engineering program, ★24 in courses, including ENGG 600, plus an engineering project equivalent to ★3 must be completed.
 The courses are of the same type and calibre as those taken by the MSc and PhD candidates.
 Certain core course requirements apply.
-The project may be completed within a four to six week period following the regular Fall/Winterterm.
+The project may be completed within a four to six week period following the regular Fall/Winter term.
 Work on the project may be conducted within the University environment or outside in industry; however, approval and supervision will remain with the student's supervisor.
 Students interested in the MEng Degree in Welding Engineering should consult with the department for details.
 All MEng programs must be approved by the department.
 There is no language requirement for the MEng degree.

 Length of Program The time required to complete the MEng program will vary according to the individual candidate and whether the student is studying full-time or part-time.
-An average of 18-24 months of full-time study is normally required.
-The maximum time permitted is four years.
-195.10.4 The Degree of PhD The Department offers PhD degrees in Chemical Engineering, Process Control, and Materials Engineering.
-Program Requirements For the PhD program, in addition to the requirements of the Faculty of Graduate Studies and Research, the Department requires the candidate to complete satisfactorily at least \$\pm\$24 in courses and obtain credit in the graduate seminar and ENGG 600.
+An average of 12-18 months of full-time study is normally required.
+The maximum time permitted is six years.
+205.11.4 The Degree of PhD The Department offers PhD degrees in Chemical Engineering, Process Control, and Materials Engineering.
+Program Requirements For the PhD program, in addition to the requirements of the Faculty of Graduate Studies and Research, the Department normally requires the candidate to complete satisfactorily at least ★18 in courses and ENGG 600 and attend specified seminars.
 Certain core course requirements apply.
 Details of all programs must be worked out in consultation with the Department.
-A student who intends to study for the PhD degree is required to pass a set of written PhD preliminary examinations.
-These examinations, which embrace the major areas of chemical engineering, materials engineering or process control, are normally taken by the student after two terms of graduate studies.
-Although the timing depends on circumstances, PhD preliminary examinations are normally held in May.
 There is no language requirement for the PhD degree.